Pregnancy And Gastric Sleeve Surgery: All You Need to Know

 The Benefits of Becoming Pregnant after Gastric Sleeve

 There are many benefits gastric sleeve surgery has in relation to pregnancy, and most women will have a successful outcome.
-Research has determined that starting a pregnancy at a healthy weight reduces risks such as blood pressure irregularities, gestational diabetes, postpartum hemorrhage, larger than normal newborns, and cesarean delivery.
-12-18 months after a gastric sleeve procedure, most individuals have lost about 23 – 30 % of their starting weight, have an ongoing exercise routine, and have changed their lifestyle habits to become healthier individuals.
-Carrying a pregnancy to term without being at an increased risk due to excessive weight should no longer be an issue.
+Studies show that beginning pregnancy at a healthy weight lowers the chances of complications like high blood pressure, gestational diabetes, excessive bleeding after childbirth, larger-than-average babies, and cesarean delivery.
+Typically, 12-18 months after undergoing gastric sleeve surgery, most people lose around 23-30% of their initial weight, adopt regular exercise, and make healthier lifestyle choices.
+Consequently, being higher weight should no longer pose a risk during pregnancy.

 Potential Challenges of Becoming Pregnant after Gastric Sleeve